python-microservices/pyms/docs/tutorial_propagate_traces.md

 # Tutorial 1: Propagate Traces

-With this tutorial you can solve the problem of the [distributed tracing](https://microservices.io/patterns/observability/distributed-tracing.html)
+With this tutorial you can solve the problem of [distributed tracing](https://microservices.io/patterns/observability/distributed-tracing.html)

 You have applied the Microservice architecture pattern.
 Requests often span multiple services.
 Each service handles a request by performing one or more operations, e.g. database queries, publishes messages, etc.

-PyMS injects a unique request ID with [opentracing](https://github.com/opentracing-contrib/python-flask) and passes the external request id to all services that are involved in handling the request with the [service request](services.md)
+PyMS injects a unique request ID with [opentracing](https://github.com/opentracing-contrib/python-flask) and passes the external request id to all services that are involved in handling the current request with the [service request](services.md)

 ## 1. Simple Trace